Chart Color Schemes

 Sunnybank has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Sunnybank's population was 10,304 as of November 2025, according to AreaSearch's analysis.
-This figure reflects a growth of 1,271 people since the 2021 Census, which reported a population of 9,033.
-The increase is inferred from the estimated resident population of 10,292 in June 2024 and an additional 41 validated new addresses since the Census date.
-This results in a density ratio of 2,347 persons per square kilometer, placing Sunnybank in the upper quartile nationally.
-Sunnybank's growth rate of 14.1% since the 2021 census exceeded both the national average (8.9%) and the SA3 area average.
-Overseas migration contributed approximately 91.5% of overall population gains during recent periods.
+Sunnybank's population was recorded as 9,033 people during the 2021 Census.
+By November 2025, this had increased to around 10,304 people, reflecting a growth of 1,271 individuals (14.1%) since the census date.
+This increase is inferred from the estimated resident population of 10,292 reported by the ABS as of June 2024 and an additional 41 validated new addresses recorded after the Census.
+This results in a population density ratio of 2,347 persons per square kilometer, placing Sunnybank in the upper quartile relative to other locations assessed by AreaSearch.
+The area's growth rate of 14.1% since the 2021 census exceeded both the national average (8.9%) and that of its SA3 region.
+Overseas migration contributed approximately 91.5% of Sunnybank's overall population gains during recent periods, driving this growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as a base.
-Future population projections indicate an above median growth for statistical areas nationally, with Sunnybank expected to grow by 2,056 persons to 2041 based on latest numbers, marking a total increase of 19.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort when utilizing these state projections.
+Looking ahead, an above median population growth is projected for statistical areas across the nation.
+Sunnybank is expected to grow by 2,056 persons to reach a total of 12,090 people by 2041 based on the latest annual ERP population numbers, reflecting an increase of 19.8% over the 17-year period.

 Frequently Asked Questions - Population